nathsimpson/hex-a11y/README.md

 # HEX-A11Y

-A selection of a11y helpful functions for working with hex colours.
+A selection of a11y helpful functions for working with hex colors.

 - getContrastColor
 - getContrastRatio